gdoumenc/coworks/docs/installation.rst

 Terraform can also be used `online <https://www.terraform.io>`_.

-You now have everything you need to create your first micro-service :ref:`tech_quickstart`
+You now have everything you need to create your first micro-service by following :ref:`tech_quickstart`